 - Limiting Use, Disclosure and Retention: personal information is used for only the identified purposes, and unless the law permits or requires otherwise, is not disclosed to third parties without consent;

-- Accuracy: NRC Health keeps personal information in active files accurate and up-to-date;
+- Accuracy: NRC Health Canada keeps personal information in active files accurate and up-to-date;

-- Openness: At NRC Health we inform our clients and those may receive their surveys, and NRC Health associates, our privacy policies and procedures;
+- Openness: At NRC Health Canada we inform our clients and those may receive their surveys, and NRC Health Canada associates, our privacy policies and procedures;

-This policy applies to NRC Health’s associates, subcontracted employees and third party vendors.
-NRC Health will review and revise this document in accordance with Canada’s evolving privacy laws.
+This policy applies to NRC Health Canada’s associates, subcontracted employees and third party vendors.
+NRC Health Canada will review and revise this document in accordance with Canada’s evolving privacy laws.

-Protecting personal information is fundamental to NRC Health’s mandate to provide services and products that are designed to measure and improve the patient experience.
+Protecting personal information is fundamental to NRC Health Canada’s mandate to provide services and products that are designed to measure and improve the patient experience.

 In addition, the Chief Security Officer for NRC Health, our parent company, is the executive responsible for the organization’s entire security profile and practices.

-Personal information (patient or employee contact data) is provided to NRC Health.
+Personal information (patient or employee contact data) is provided to NRC Health Canada.
 Unless the law permits or requires otherwise, an individual’s express or implied consent is obtained by the client organization, for the collection, use or disclosure of the individual’s personal information.

-NRC Health does not collect personal information indiscriminately.
-NRC Health limits the collection of Personal Information to what is necessary for the identified purposes of the survey project.
-This is agreed to by the client and NRC Health.
+NRC Health Canada does not collect personal information indiscriminately.
+NRC Health Canada limits the collection of Personal Information to what is necessary for the identified purposes of the survey project.
+This is agreed to by the client and NRC Health Canada.

-NRC Health associates understand and articulate why the information is needed.
-Questions regarding the handling policies and practices of personal information that are not adequately addressed by associates are directed to NRC Health’s Privacy Officer.
+NRC Health Canada associates understand and articulate why the information is needed.
+Questions regarding the handling policies and practices of personal information that are not adequately addressed by associates are directed to NRC Health Canada’s Privacy Officer.